-Child care is offered by the calendar month, beginning on the first day of each month.
-The current monthly fee is based on 9 hours child care per day.
+Childcare is offered by the calendar month, beginning on the first day of each month.
+The current monthly fee is based on 9 hours of childcare per day.

 Fees are due in full and in advance by the first of every month.
 Please note that there may be changes in fees from time to time with due notice.
 The MFRC agrees to give six weeks' notice of any fee changes.